 - Incentive and variable compensation program development to address particular goals.

 - Policy development guidance to help HR departments effectively administer their new compensation programs.

 If you have questions about compensation consulting services or are even unsure whether consulting is the right move for your organization, reach out to us at Astron Solutions.
-We’ll be happy to answer any questions about this critical but often overlooked strategic element for growing organizations.
+We’ll be happy to answer any question about this critical but often overlooked strategic element for growing organizations.

-Take the time to flesh out your own strategy and even partner with a dedicated compensation consultant to really highlight areas for improvement and take action.
+Take the time to flesh out your own strategy and even partner with a dedicated compensation consultant to really highlight areas for improvement and then, take action.

 To continue your research on how to best compensate and manage employees, we recommend exploring these additional resources: